-Policy CIR-3: Consistent with urban-centered growth policies in the Agricultural Preservation and Land Use Element, new residential and commercial development shall be concentrated within existing cities and towns and urbanized areas, particularly within Priority Development Areas (PDAs), where sufficient densities can support transit services and development of pedestrian and bicycle facilities.
+Policy CIR-3: Consistent with urban-centered growth policies in the Agricultural Preservation and Land Use Element, new residential and commercial development shall be concentrated within existing cities and towns and urbanized areas where sufficient densities can support transit services and development of pedestrian and bicycle facilities.

-Policy CIR-4: Consistent with the County's and region's greenhouse gas emission reduction goals, the County will seek to increase the supply of affordable multi-unit housing concentrated in proximity to employment centers, services, and transportation hubs to decrease private drive-alone automobile trips.
+Policy CIR-4: Consistent with the County's and region's greenhouse gas emission reduction goals, the County will seek to increase the supply of affordable multi-unit housing development concentrated in proximity to employment centers and services to decrease private drive-alone automobile trips.